LimeChain/anchor-coverage-dwarf/README.md

 ## Known problems

-`anchor-coverage` uses Dwarf debug information, not [LLVM instrumentation-based coverage], to map instructions to source code locations.
+`solana-coverage` uses Dwarf debug information, not [LLVM instrumentation-based coverage], to map instructions to source code locations.
 This can have confusing implications.
 For example:

 - one line can appear directly before another
 - the latter line can have a greater number of hits